 The Purpose:

-The key aim of this strategic initiative is to capitalise on the strong jobs growth arising from the Brisbane Airport Corporation (BAC) development (some 44,000 jobs in the next 20 years) through correctly identifying relevant senior schooling and tertiary pathways and curricula opportunities, aligning the skills development pathways and enabling the transition of young people into these jobs.
+The key aim of this strategic initiative is to capitalise on the strong jobs growth arising from the Brisbane Airport Corporation (BAC) development (some 44,000 jobs in the next 20 years).This will be achieved by identifying current and emerging relevant tertiary pathways and curricula opportunities in secondary schools and aligning the skills development pathways thus enabling the transition of young people into these jobs.

 The Background

 Brisbane Airport is Australia’s third busiest airport, behind Sydney and Melbourne and also serves as an important freight hub for both domestic and international freight.
-As the airport continues to grow, warehousing and transport, road infrastructure and tourism associated industries will place a greater demand on the workforce and lead to increased opportunities for schools and training providers within the region to partner with BAC, or with businesses that operate out of the BAC precinct in order to form viable sustainable transition pathways to work at the conclusion of their students formal education
+As the airport continues to grow, warehousing and transport, road infrastructure and tourism associated industries will place a greater demand on the workforce and lead to increased opportunities for schools and training providers within the region.This growth provides the opportunity to partner with businesses that operate out of the BAC, precinct in order to form viable sustainable transition pathways to employment and training.

 There will be significant employment opportunities available not only through BAC but in addition through the Brisbane Ports Corporation which combined with the airport are known as the Australian Trade Coast (ATC).

 Clearly, the future employment opportunities available to school leavers who live in suburban areas accessible to the BAC by public transport are enormous.
-To facilitate the transition however, the correct pathways must be identified and provided by the TAFE and tertiary sectors of education and training in Brisbane west, north and south.
+To facilitate the transition however, the credible pathways must be identified and provided by the TAFE and tertiary sectors of education and training in Brisbane west, north and south.

-It will therefore be important to correctly align education, training, and transport needs with the ongoing employment needs of the BAC if the resident population of greater Brisbane is to benefit from the growth and development of the airport precinct.
+It will therefore be important to align education, training, and transport needs with the ongoing employment needs of the BAC if the resident population of greater Brisbane is to benefit from the growth and development of the airport precinct.

-This initiative supports the NPYAT as it is working at a broad industry wide level and is specifically focussed on developing a skills development model in this region that supports continuing youth attainment and transition pathways to new employment opportunities within the BAC precinct.
-There is a greater opportunity for informed decision making at an industry wide level about future career pathways thorough developing this partnership.
+This initiative is aligned to the NPYAT as it is working at a broad industry wide level and is specifically focussed on a skills development model in this region that supports continuing youth attainment and transition pathways to new employment opportunities within the BAC precinct.

-This initiative will link with State initiatives, such as the Regional Youth Achievement Plans which are to be developed across all regions over the next 3 years plus it delivers on previous plans and also links to the Industry Skills Councils
+It will also link with State initiatives, such as the Regional Youth Achievement Plans which are to be developed across all regions over the next 3 years ,,delivers on previous plans and links to the Industry Skills Councils.There is therefore a greater opportunity for informed decision making across these stakeholder groups.

-Many of the organisations involved are part of existing networks or initiatives that are focussed on development in this broader region to the North and West of Brisbane.
-This initiative has leveraged off existing relationships developed within the region and provides impetus to align the needs of existing stakeholders and meet a skills and pathway gap for young people.

-These existing networks such as the Brisbane North Development Forum (BNDF) and Agenda North have been working around broader community and business issues but have now evolved to collaborate around future career and employment outcomes in the BAC precinct including the active involvement of education and training providers, industry and the community.

 Who is involved?

 The following organisations are involved at this stage: